reimandlab/PACIFIC/README.md

 ####
-# Apply PACIFIC to the data using the defined features (using default settings):
+# Apply PACIFIC to the data with the defined features (using default settings):
 ####

 set.seed(1) # for reproducibility of this demo